top of page

 Dr. Matthew Rhodes-Purdy

-I am an Assistant Professor at Clemson University.
+I am an Associate Professor at Clemson University.
 I received my PhD in Government (comparative politics and methodology) from the University of Texas at Austin in 2016.

 RESEARCH INTERESTS